himanshu-firke/Email-app/README.md

-# Email-app
-This Django-based web application allows users to send emails directly from a web interface.
-It provides a simple, user-friendly form where users can enter the recipient's email address, subject, and message body.
-Once submitted, the app sends the email using the configured SMTP server.
+# 📧 Django Email Sender App

+A simple web application built using **Django** that allows users to send emails through a clean and user-friendly web interface.
+This project is ideal for learning how to integrate SMTP functionality with Django's form handling system.

+---

+## 🚀 Features

+- Send emails using SMTP (Gmail or custom servers)
+- Simple and clean user interface
+- Django form validation
+- Success and error message handling
+- Easy SMTP configuration in `settings.py`

+---

+## 🛠️ Tech Stack

+- **Backend**: Django (Python)
+- **Frontend**: HTML, CSS (Bootstrap optional)
+- **Email Service**: SMTP (e.g., Gmail)

+---